MattithyahuData/P2-Bank-churn-prediction/README.md

 -------
 *   Conversion

+## Data Warehousing
+AAAAAAAAAAAAAAAAAAAAAAAAA

+*	Made a new column for company state
+*	Added a column for if the job was at the company’s headquarters
+*	Transformed founded date into age of company

 ## Data Cleaning
 After I had sraped and downloaded all the data I needed, I needed to clean it up so that it was usable for the model and analysis.
 I made the following changes and created the following variables: